wp-plugins/dynamic-audio-player-basic/readme.txt

 Check it at <a href="http://dynamicaudioplayer.com">dynamicaudioplayer.com</a>

 == Changelog ==

+= 1.1.1 =
+Fix second error when using an older PHP version than 5.4.

 = 1.1.0 =
 Fix error fired when using an older PHP version than 5.4.